Creating a Culture of Innovation: Key Characteristics and Strategies You Can Model

 Fortunately, a drastic, positive change saved Microsoft from the brink of failure when Satya Nadella took the mantle of CEO.
 Nadella took charge of shifting the culture from stationary to innovative, goal-oriented, creative, empathetic, and humble.

 As of now, they earnestly seek diversity and apply it in the organization.
-Microsoft’s principal developer evangelist, says, “Our growth mindset culture lets us try amazing things; we are innovating like crazy right now”
+Microsoft’s principal developer evangelist says, “Our growth mindset culture lets us try amazing things; we are innovating like crazy right now.”

 Big or small, changes caused by innovation culture might be what your company needs for everyday improvement.
 It not only spurs growth for the company but encompasses everyone working in it.